Imelda Marcos: Inauguration

 Ferdinand Marcos was elected as the 10th president of the Philippines on November 9, 1965.
 When he was inaugurated on December 30, 1965, Imelda officially became the First Lady.

 The Romualdez clan had been torn apart by the presidential campaign.
-To fix this, Imelda allegedly sent out invitations to family members, some of whom supported the opposing party, and told them they were all welcome at their house on Ortega Street, San Juan, Metro Manila.
+To fix this, Imelda allegedly sent out invitations to family members, some of whom supported the opposing party, and told them they were all welcome at their house on Ortega Street in San Juan, which was then part of Rizal.

-Ferdinand and Imelda held mass in the courtyard of their house on Ortega Street before proceeding to Luneta Park for the inauguration ceremonies.
+Ferdinand and Imelda held Mass in the courtyard of their house on Ortega Street before proceeding to Luneta Park for the inauguration ceremonies.

 At night, a state dinner hosted 60 guests in the reception hall of the Malacañang Palace.